 These assessments are not an exhaustive means to determining if you have burn-out, or where an organization sits in their Duty of Care policies for their staff.
 It is a beginning and can orient you in such a way to know if needs exists for further support from a Staff Care or Duty of Care Advisor.
 Remember you are not alone, and there is a process to healing and safe-guarding yourself and others from burn-out.

 Feel free to contact me if you need support or have additional questions related to personal burn-out or your organization’s Duty of Care infrastructure.
-You can contact me here: Ask Amanda or share any questions you may have in the comments section below.

 © Amanda Lee